Tristan Wirfs

 Subscribe now to instantly reveal our take on this news.

-Wirfs (shoulder) was a limited participant in practice Thursday.
+Wirfs (oblique) was a limited participant during Tampa Bay's walkthrough practice Tuesday.

 ANALYSIS